 Written signature: You can choose to add handwritten signature to the document.
 Every recipient then must write their signature on the screen.
 If signing on a device with touch screen the recipient can produce a signature similar to a “wet” signature.

 Authentication methods activated on different recipients.
 You can choose if it should be promoted when document is opened or/and signed.

 Question and answer (Q&A): You attach a question to the document and communicate the answer, in any way that you wish, to the recipient.
 The recipient must enter the answer to view and/or sign the document.

 SMS: You provide a phone number that can receive a SMS text message.
 The recipient receives a message with a unique 6-digit code that must be entered to view and/or sign the document.

-BankId (for swedish market, not yet implemented):The most secure way of identifying a person where a third party trusted provider is used.
+BankId (for Swedish market):The most secure way of identifying a person where a third party trusted provider is used.
 Read more about BankId.
-Only available upon request to a service fee.

 FULL EVIDENCE LOG